NexPlayer/Android-SDK/properties.md

 Sets whether or not to continue downloading data in pause state when playing content.

-When this property is set, content data will continue to be downloaded even when NexPlayer;™ is paused.
+When this property is set, content data will continue to be downloaded even when NexPlayer is paused.

 This property should be called after init and before calling open.